chfal/investigating_orthogroups/README.md

 ## Visualizing your results

 We will visualize the tree using the program FigTree, which is a program you can download on your local machine.
 You can download this program [here](https://github.com/rambaut/figtree/releases).
 It may require also downloading the Java runtime environment.

+Next, you will want to download your output tree onto your local machine.
+It should be called `output_tree.tre`.
+The file is basically a phylogenetic tree in a specialized format called the Newick Format that is readable by most phylogenetic tree programs.
+You can read more about Newick format [here](https://en.wikipedia.org/wiki/Newick_format).

+1. Load the phylogenetic tree into Astral.
+Since it is a GUI you can just click `File>New` and navigate to where you have downloaded it.

+2. The next thing you will want to do is reroot the tree.
+You can click to reroot the tree by highlighting the branch that leads to the outgroup.
+Our outgroup is the White Sturgeon Adenovirus.

+3. You can then continue to play around with the options in FigTree to visualize your tree (font sizes, tip colors, etc.).
+However, the last thing you will do is save your tree, which you can do by clicking `File>Export PDF`.